-Yorkshire Water .
+Yorkshire Water is generally responsible for the water in the supply pipes that form the public main in Calderdale.
+In the Walsden area a small number of properties with OL14 6T, 6U, 6X and 7U postcodes may receive their water from United Utilities .
 This public supply of water is also called 'treated', 'chlorinated', 'mains' and 'town' water.
 Some houses both inside and outside these zones are not served by Yorkshire Water or United Utilities but by private water supplies.

 Enquiries and complaints about Yorkshire Water